Beatrice Harraden: Life

 In 1930, she received a Civil List pension for her literary work.
-She died at Barton-on-Sea on Monday 5 May 1936 aged 72.
+She died at Barton-on-Sea, Hampshire, on 5 May 1936, aged 72.

 Works

 Harraden's commitment to the women's rights movement can be seen throughout her writing.
 Many of her works—if not directly referencing the suffragette cause—include themes of gender dynamics, male/female power struggles, and address "the alienation of the individual in the modern world".
 Harraden's female characters are strong, independent, and highly intelligent and yet remain maternal and sympathetic; her heroines are not afraid to express emotions that may have been considered "womanly" or weak at this time.

 In her Hilda Strafford (1897), the protagonist, Hilda, moves to California to marry Robert Strafford, a farmer.
 After a storm in which much of the farm is destroyed, Hilda tries to comfort the distraught Robert.
 Robert is inconsolable and, yet Hilda proceeds to tell him she is no longer happy merely being a "settler's wife".
 Robert dies of the shock of this news.
 When Hilda turns to her friend Ben for comfort, he views her as cold and unfeeling and blames her for Robert's death.
 The protagonist Hilda, is characterized as harsh and bitter by the men around her just because of her desire for independence – an unexpected and formidable trait in a woman in this era.

-Her play Lady Geraldine's Speech, first published in the Women's Social and Political Union newspaper 'Votes for Women' in 1909, looks at protagonist, Lady Geraldine, a wealthy socialite who comprehends little about the suffragette cause, and yet is an anti-suffragette.
+Her play Lady Geraldine's Speech, first published in the Women's Social and Political Union newspaper Votes for Women in 1909, looks at protagonist, Lady Geraldine, a wealthy socialite who comprehends little about the suffragette cause, and yet is an anti-suffragette.
 In the play, Lady Geraldine, has agreed to make a speech at an anti-suffrage meeting, but quickly realizes she has little information about the issue and needs a ghostwriter to help develop her argument.
 Lady Geraldine turns to her old-friend Dr. Alice Romney, a pro-suffragette progressive to help her construct her speech.
 Throughout the course of the play, Romney's suffragette friends continually arrive at the house for their own meeting.
 The characters include a famous pianist, a famous artist, a literature professor, a typist, and a maid.
 Lady Geraldine actually begins to admire these independent, intelligent, and driven women as they all pitch in to help her with her speech.